Sha-Lab/FEAT/README.md

 - `gpu`: The index of GPU to use, default to `0`

+- `use_bilstm`: This is specially designed for Matching Network.
+If this is true, bi-LSTM is used for embedding adaptation.
+Default to `False`

+- `lr_mul`: This is specially designed for Matching Network with bi-LSTM and FEAT.
+The learning rate for the top layer will be multiplied by this value (usually with faster learning rate).
+Default to `10`

 Running the command without arguments will train the models with the default hyperparamters values.
+Loss changes will be recorded as a tensorboard file in the ./runs folder.

 #### FEAT Approach
 For FEAT, the embedding of all instances in a task is adapted based on the Transformer.
 The learned model on MiniImageNet and CUB can be found [in this link]().

+- `balance`: This is the weights for the FEAT regularizer.
+Default to `10`

 ## .bib citation
 If this repo helps in your work, please cite the following paper: